mlcommons/modelgauge/docs/tutorial_suts.md

 [Demo: DemoYesNoSUT](../demo_plugin/newhelm/suts/demo_02_secrets_and_options_sut.py)

 We expect the most common way to define a SUT is as a wrapper around an existing API.
 To explore this kind of SUT implementation, lets assume we've recently created a `RandomWords` SUT and set up an API for users to call it.

-Furthermore, we require the user provide their secret API key in order to access this state of the art SUT.
 To implement this SUT in NewHELM we'll need to explore two new features: Secrets and SUT Options.

 ### Secrets